Bdnrb95/Hospitality-Sector-Outlook-UK-2008-2025/README.md

 ## Project Overview

-This project is an end-to-end data analysis of the UK hospitality sector, combining macroeconomic indicators with industry data to understand performance trends and forecast future revenue.
+This project is an end-to-end hospitality sector analysis project using Excel, SQL, Power BI, and Tableau to evaluate economic pressures and forecast future revenue trends

 The workflow covers:
 - Data cleaning (Excel)